crdpa/site/posts/2022-04-28 - building the blog part 2.md

 ---
 # Building this blog from scratch - part 2

-Continuing from the last post, now I'll show some things I wanted to implement and the problems that arised with it.
+Continuing from the last post, now I'll show some things I wanted to implement and the problems that appeared with it.

 ## URLs

-To implement the url for the posts, I decided to add a new field in the post struct:
+To implement the URL for the posts, I decided to add a new field in the post struct:

 ```go
 // post.go